 South Korea has one of the world’s fastest aging populations, and younger Koreans are getting married at a later age or not at all.
-According to Statistics Korea, the average age of first-time marriages was 32.2 for men and 29.6 for women in 2013, an increase from 27.8 and 24.8 in 1990.
-In addition, 25.3% of the households in the country consist of single-person families in 2012.
-This number is anticipated to reach 34.3% in 2035.
-The Korea Institute for Industrial Economics and Trade estimates that the purchasing power of single-person households will rise to $113 billion by 2020, twice the amount of 2010.
+According to a report, the average age of first-time marriages was 33.2 for men and 30.4 for women in 2019, an increase from 27.8 and 24.8 in 1990.
+In addition, 37.9% of the households in the country consist of single-person families in 2020.
+Statistics Koreade shows that single-person households spent an average of $1,235 a month in 2019.
 The percentage of single-person households has increased by fivefold over the past three decades and represents the majority of families in the country at 27.2% in 2015.

 Capturing the Hearts of Korean Consumers